pradeepsinngh/Quick-Machine-Learning-Notes/Regression Models/Gradient-Descent.md

   - If slope is positive, decreasing θ will decrease the loss.
 - The slope of the tangent line tells us which direction to move θ in order to decrease the loss.
 If the slope is negative, we want θ to move in the positive direction.
 If the slope is positive, θ should move in the negative direction.

+### Parameters:
+- size of steps
+- learning rate
+  - if learning rate is too small, algorithm had to go through too many iterations to converge.
+  - if learning rate is too high, you might jump across the valley and might miss your local minimum.

+### Tips:
+- When using gradient descent, make sure all features have a similar scale or else it will take much longer to converge.

 ## Summary: